 A pop-up tool I highly recommend is ConvertPlus*.

 It lets you create different pop-up forms for your blog.
 You can create one that lets people sign up to your list or click a button.
 Also, you can make the form appear on the screen or slide up from the corner.

-For higher conversions, you can set the forms to appear when readers are about to leave your site or if their mouse cursor moves out from the window.
+For increased conversions, you can set the forms to appear when readers are about to leave your site or if their mouse cursor moves out from the window.

 For this purpose, however, you can access the form by clicking here

 What?!
 Just five tips?